 A Prime Opportunity for Service Providers

 Good help can be hard to find, especially when it comes to experts in the complex field of cybersecurity.
-Carriers who already are experienced (either by themselves or with partners) in protecting their infrastructure and offering services to small and medium business can benefit from new revenue streams by offering security solutions to the healthcare sector.
+Carriers who are experienced (either by themselves or with partners) in protecting their infrastructure and offering services to small- and medium-sized businesses can benefit from new revenue streams by offering security solutions to the healthcare sector.